 Aidbox has been tested in the project Argonaut since its conception.
 Health Samurai offers Aidbox on a subscription basis and the subscription is not expensive.

-Health Samurai will provide you with a quality FHIR server and assist your developers with connecting your application’s database to Aidbox.
-You will get ONC-certified API for your health care application and get ready for meaningful use stage 3 in less than a month!
+Health Samurai will provide you with a quality FHIR server and assist your developers with connecting your application’s database to our FHIR backend Aidbox.
+You will get a ONC-certified API for your healthcare application and get ready for Meaningful Use Stage 3 in less than a month.